EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/08-running-multi-agent-flow.md

 # 5.8 Running the Multi-Agent Workflow

-Welcome to the final and most exciting part of this module!
-In this section, you'll put everything you've built to the test by running the complete multi-agent workflow—including your newly integrated Reviews Agent.
-The goal is to see your agent in action, verify that it is triggered as expected, and observe how it contributes to the overall system response.
+This section explores the complete multi-agent workflow, including the newly integrated Reviews Agent.
+Notice how the workflow operates, how the Reviews Agent is triggered, and how it contributes to the overall system response.

-Here's what you'll do:

-1. **Trigger the Workflow:** You'll enter a natural language query designed to activate the Reviews Agent, specifically asking for a summary of critical reviews about durability.
-2. **Observe the Output:** After the workflow processes your request, you'll check the personalized section to see if the Reviews Agent's summary appears as part of the response.
-3. **Debug and Visualize:** You'll use the workflow debug flow diagram in the side panel to confirm that the Reviews Agent was indeed triggered and executed as part of the workflow.

-By following these steps, you'll gain hands-on experience in:
+Consider the following aspects as you review the workflow in action:

-- Validating agent orchestration in a real workflow
+- How agent orchestration is validated in a real workflow
-- Understanding how user queries map to agent actions
+- How user queries map to agent actions
-- Using visual tools to debug and confirm agent execution
+- How visual tools can be used to debug and confirm agent execution

-Let's get started and see your Reviews Agent in action!

 ---

-To trigger the Reviews Agent, enter the following command in the search bar:
+To observe the Reviews Agent in action, consider entering a natural language query in the search bar that is designed to activate the Reviews Agent, such as:

 ```text
 Show summary of critical reviews about durability